 - 1. Support the integration between land use and transport - 2.
-Improve the connectivity and integration of the regions transport system. - 3.
-Make best use of the existing transport system. - 4.
+Improve the efficiency and effectiveness of the region's transport network. - 3.
+Make best use of the existing transport syste. - 4.
 Improve transport safety and reduce the adverse impacts from transport on the surrounding environment.